Maria-Papa/CareerPilot/docs/public_api_contract.md

 - API versions are explicit in the URL
 - Breaking changes require a new version
-- Enum values are stable and never reordered
+- Enum values are stable and never reordered (see: [ADR-002](adr/ADR-002-enum-strategy.md))
 - Fields are deprecated before removal
+- Long-term maintainability

+> It prioritizes clarity, stability, and explicit workflows over incidental complexity.

 ## 16. Audience & Intent